Path Variables page

 |Name||Specify the path variable name.|

-Consider storing a library on your disk.
-This library is attached to your project, and the path to this library is included in the *.iml file of your project.
-However, this path should not be absolute, since the other teammates may store same library in the different locations.
+You may have a library that is located outside your project directory.
+This library is attached to your project, and the path to this library is included in the .iml file of your project.
+However, this path should not be absolute, because the location on this library may be different on your teammates' computers.
+In this case, you can create the

-- Share the *.iml file on the version control.
+Share the .iml file through your version control system.